opalsecurity/opal-go/docs/Group.md

 `func (o *Group) HasRemoteInfo() bool`

 HasRemoteInfo returns a boolean if a field has been set.

+### GetCustomRequestNotification

+`func (o *Group) GetCustomRequestNotification() string`

+GetCustomRequestNotification returns the CustomRequestNotification field if non-nil, zero value otherwise.

+### GetCustomRequestNotificationOk

+`func (o *Group) GetCustomRequestNotificationOk() (*string, bool)`

+GetCustomRequestNotificationOk returns a tuple with the CustomRequestNotification field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomRequestNotification

+`func (o *Group) SetCustomRequestNotification(v string)`

+SetCustomRequestNotification sets CustomRequestNotification field to given value.

+### HasCustomRequestNotification

+`func (o *Group) HasCustomRequestNotification() bool`

+HasCustomRequestNotification returns a boolean if a field has been set.

+### GetRiskSensitivity

+`func (o *Group) GetRiskSensitivity() RiskSensitivityEnum`

+GetRiskSensitivity returns the RiskSensitivity field if non-nil, zero value otherwise.

+### GetRiskSensitivityOk

+`func (o *Group) GetRiskSensitivityOk() (*RiskSensitivityEnum, bool)`

+GetRiskSensitivityOk returns a tuple with the RiskSensitivity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRiskSensitivity

+`func (o *Group) SetRiskSensitivity(v RiskSensitivityEnum)`

+SetRiskSensitivity sets RiskSensitivity field to given value.

+### HasRiskSensitivity

+`func (o *Group) HasRiskSensitivity() bool`

+HasRiskSensitivity returns a boolean if a field has been set.

+### GetRiskSensitivityOverride

+`func (o *Group) GetRiskSensitivityOverride() RiskSensitivityEnum`

+GetRiskSensitivityOverride returns the RiskSensitivityOverride field if non-nil, zero value otherwise.

+### GetRiskSensitivityOverrideOk

+`func (o *Group) GetRiskSensitivityOverrideOk() (*RiskSensitivityEnum, bool)`

+GetRiskSensitivityOverrideOk returns a tuple with the RiskSensitivityOverride field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRiskSensitivityOverride

+`func (o *Group) SetRiskSensitivityOverride(v RiskSensitivityEnum)`

+SetRiskSensitivityOverride sets RiskSensitivityOverride field to given value.

+### HasRiskSensitivityOverride

+`func (o *Group) HasRiskSensitivityOverride() bool`

+HasRiskSensitivityOverride returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)